Warrensburg residents sound off over moratorium

 “The Town Board’s ideas seem to have morphed over the last few weeks,” Schachner complained, after listening to Larkin’s replies to some questions from the audience.
 “The draft was written to include all buildings along Main Street from Point A (Plank Bridge Road) to Point B (Third Avenue).”

-Many speakers, including Rounds, were clear that they didn’t want the town telling them what to do on their land.
+Many speakers, including Alexander, were clear that they didn’t want the town telling them what to do on their land.

 “Why do you think you have the right to tell people what to do with their properties?” asked Joe Harrington.
 “How can you make laws that the taxpayers are against?”

-Note: Editor's note: This story was originally published on Page B1 Friday.
-It is being rerun today to correct quotes by, and references to, two Town Board members, John Alexander and Bryan Rounds, whose statements and positions were reversed in the original version.
-Additionally, the day of the meeting has been corrected.